ACC25/wakaru/README.md

     Password: password
     ```

 + After logging in, you can set fixtures by clicking the `good, medium, bad` buttons on the home page before submitting it for classification.
 Fixtures are treated as anchors in Wakaru’s analysis, in that they help define email categories.
 When you set a fixture, every email in your account is reclassified using the new parameter.
 Through the use of fixtures, your results will be tailored to your specific needs and reflect your professional requirements.
-By choosing `no fixture`, you are letting Wakaru classify the email.
+By choosing `no fixture`, you are letting Wakaru classify the email for you.

 + If you use the public username, be aware that the anyone can set fixtures and manipulate the results.